Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: Results

 The interpretation of these results is as follows: cosmological models that share a linear power spectrum will not generally share a non-linear spectrum, but they do have roughly equal `quasi-linear' ($k<0.3\iMpc$) spectrum.
-The magnitude of residual differences at deeply non-linear scales is strongly correlated with the difference in growth history, which has been pointed out previously, including by \cite{McDonald2006}, \cite{Francis2007}, \cite{Ma2007} and \cite{Alimi2010}.
-What is interesting is that the halo model, when combined with the spherical collapse model, essentially accounts for residual differences in the non-linear power spectra, which must be because the spherical model successfully captures the hysteresis.
+This has been noted by many authors, including \cite{Zheng2002} and \cite{McDonald2006}. \cite{Nusser1998} show that the equations of motion for \nbody particles can be caste in a form that is almost independent of cosmological parameters if the linear growth rate is used as a time variable, which probably explains the quasi-linear accuracy.
+The magnitude of residual differences at deeply non-linear scales is strongly correlated with the difference in growth history, which has been pointed out previously, including by\cite*{Francis2007}, \cite{Ma2007} and \cite{Alimi2010}.
+What is interesting is that the halo model, when combined with the spherical-collapse model, essentially accounts for residual differences in the non-linear power spectra, which must be because the spherical model successfully captures the hysteresis.
 This fact should be borne in mind when attempting to derive prediction schemes for the non-linear power, be they perturbation theory, effective field theory or halo model based.

+One might worry that the accuracy of the results for the response shown in Fig.~\ref{fig:progression} depend on the baseline \LCDM cosmological parameters.
+However, note that \cite{McDonald2006} showed that for constant $w$ models the response was only very weakly dependent on the \LCDM parameters and also note that the halo-model prediction for the response \emph{will} change as baseline cosmological parameters are varied because many of the halo-model ingredients change with cosmology.
+To double-check the results presented in this paper are robust to baseline changes I ran some additional simulations to measure the response with different \LCDM parameters.
+In these cases the power-spectrum response from the simulations was only very slightly different to that shown in Fig.~\ref{fig:progression} and the halo model prediction for the response was also very slightly different, however the halo-model response prediction was always accurate at a similar level.
+For brevity these extra results are not presented here.